 François Borie was able to enlarge the size of the Haut Batailley vineyards, due to the purchase of additional vines from Chateau Duhart-Milon in 1951.

 In 1953, after Francois Borie passed away, his daughter Françoise de Brest-Borie inherited Haut Batailley.
 She asked her brother Jean-Eugene Borie to manage the estate for the family.
 Following in his father’s footsteps, his son François-Xavier Borie took charge.
 Along with the help of his daughter, the charming and attractive Emeline Borie, they continued to manage the property for years.
 In 2006, Francois Xavier Borie began a renovation and modernization of the wine making facilities and cellars.
 This allowed Chateau Haut Batailley to begin doing parcel by parcel vinification.
 This was a huge change for the estate.
 To understand how important this renovation was, you have to keep in mind that there is no actual chateau at the vineyard.
 Until the 1970’s, the wines were made at another Borie family estate, Chateau Ducru Beaucaillou.
-Once the wines were vinified, they were moved Haut Batailley for the aging.
+Once the wines were vinified, they were moved to Haut Batailley for the barrel aging.

 Chateau Batailley was ably managed by the Francois Xavier Borie Family who also own Chateau Grand Puy Lacoste until 2017.
 Things changed at the property in 2017 when the Cazes family, of neighboring Chateau Lynch Bages purchased the vineyard from Françoise Des Brest.